Privacy Notice

 Account Information

-If you would at any time like to review or change the information in your account or terminate your account, you can:
+If you would like to review or change the information in your account or terminate your account, you can:

 • Log in to your account settings and update your user account.